rhoulihan/distributed-lock-client/README.md

-The Distributed Lock Client is a general purpose distributed locking library forked from the Amazon DynamoDB Distributed Lock Client project to remove hard dependencies on DynamoDB, abstract of the data access layer, and enable support for other database platforms.
+The Distributed Lock Client is a general purpose distributed locking library forked from the Amazon DynamoDB Distributed Lock Client project to remove hard dependencies on DynamoDB, implement an abstracted data access layer, and enable support forother database platforms.
 This project introduces support for MongoDB.
-If you are interested in adding support for other platforms feel free to implement and send a pull request.
+If you are interested in adding support for other platforms feel free to implement the classes required for your platform and send a pull request.

 The Distributed Lock Client supports both fine-grained and coarse-grained locking as the lock keys can be any arbitrary string, up to a certain